Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Xamarin.UITest.
 - [ ] Microsoft.CodeAnalysis.

-### Note: This question n part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result these questions will not appear in the review screen.
-You have an approval process that contains a condition.
+### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
 You have a policy stating that approvals must occur within eight hours.
 You discover that deployments fail if the approvals lake longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
 Solution: From Pre-deployment conditions, you modify the Timeout setting for pre-deployment approvals.
 Does this meet the goal?

 - [ ] Yes.
 - [x] No.

 ### You need to configure Azure Automation for the computer in Group7.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 ![Question 83](images/question83.jpg)